joshuapremkumar/Stock-Exchanges-Member-Compliance-/README.md

 ### Prerequisites

-Here is what you need to be able to run Comp AI.
+Here is what you need to be able to run this app.

 - Node.js (Version: >=20.x)
 - Bun (Version: >=1.1.36)